-Over the last 35 years, the global AIDS pandemic has claimed more than 34 million lives.
+Over the last 40 years, the global AIDS pandemic has claimed close to 33 million lives.

 Some 1.8 million children under the age of 15 are living with HIV worldwide, most having contracted the virus from their mothers during pregnancy, birth, or breastfeeding.
-UNAIDS reports that more than half of these children do not have access to life-saving antiretroviral medicines and that an estimated 17 million children − the vast majority of them in sub-Saharan Africa − have lost one or both parents to AIDS.
+UNAIDS reports that an estimated 17 million children − the vast majority of them in sub-Saharan Africa − have lost one or both parents to AIDS.
+HIV is spreading most rapidly among the most vulnerable populations and marginalized groups including adolescents, particularly girls, men who have sex with men, and people who use drugs.

-AIHA first began implementing HIV-related prevention programs, awareness campaigns, and treatment services in Eastern Europe where, at the time, some communities were experiencing infection rates that jumped by 200 percent or more over the course of a few years.
+AIHA first began implementing HIV-related prevention programs, awareness campaigns, and treatment services in Eastern Europe in the early 2000s where, at the time, some communities were experiencing infection rates that jumped by 200 percent or more over the course of a few years.
 Late in 2004, with funding from the US President’s Emergency Plan for AIDS Relief (PEPFAR), AIHA launched a new HIV/AIDS project to bring its unique partnership model and programmatic expertise to countries targeted for technical assistance and support under the groundbreaking initiative.
+That project lasted for more than 15 years.

 A key objective of AIHA’s HIV/AIDS projects is creating the sustainable human resource capacity necessary to provide ongoing treatment, care, and support to PLHIV and those affected by the virus.
 We accomplish this by developing expertise among health and social service professionals and other care providers, cultivating training capacity so knowledge and skills can be passed on to others, and amassing a body of evidence-based resources and informational materials that will serve as a clearinghouse for those involved in HIV/AIDS care.

-AIHA’s current efforts to address the global AIDS pandemic are implemented through specific projects, including:
+AIHA’s efforts to address the global AIDS pandemic have been implemented through specific projects, past and present, including:

 HIV/AIDS Twinning Center

-AIHA’s flagship HIV project since 2004 has been the HIV/AIDS Twinning Center Program.
-Through a series of cooperative agreements with the US Department of Health and Human Services, Health Resources and Services Administration (HRSA), AIHA has utilized its highly effective − and cost-effective − partnership model to mobilize and coordinate technical assistance in low- and middle-income countries whose health systems have long been overburdened by HIV and other public health challenges.
-In support of PEPFAR priorities and global 90-90-90 targets, AIHA has established more than 55 capacity-building partnerships and other initiatives in 14 countries under the Twinning Center.
+AIHA’s flagship HIV project from 2004-2019 was the HIV/AIDS Twinning Center Program.
+Through a series of cooperative agreements with the US Department of Health and Human Services, Health Resources and Services Administration (HRSA), AIHA utilized its highly effective − and cost-effective − partnership model to mobilize and coordinate technical assistance in low- and middle-income countries whose health systems have long been overburdened by HIV and other public health challenges.
+In support of PEPFAR priorities and global 90-90-90 targets, AIHA established more than 55 capacity-building partnerships and other initiatives in 14 countries under the Twinning Center.
 Most of these are in sub-Saharan Africa.
-To date, these interventions have provided in-service training for more than 50,000 health and allied care providers and graduated more than 10,000 individuals from pre-service programs at partner institutions worldwide.
-AIHA has also placed 105 highly skilled professionals in long-term assignments in five African countries through the Twinning Center’s Volunteer Healthcare Corps; these highly skilled professionals have collectively contributed more than 23,545 professional days to strengthen health system capacity in host countries.
+These interventions provided in-service training for more than 50,000 health and allied care providers and graduated more than 10,000 individuals from pre-service programs at partner institutions worldwide.
+AIHA also placed 105 highly skilled professionals in long-term assignments in five African countries through the Twinning Center’s Volunteer Healthcare Corps; these highly skilled professionals collectively contributed more than 23,545 professional days to strengthen health system capacity in host countries.

-AIHA has been implementing a PEPFAR project to improve access to a safe supply of blood in selected countries in Asia and Eurasia (Cambodia, Kazakhstan, Kyrgyzstan, Tajikistan, and Ukraine) since December 2012 with funding from the US Centers for Disease Control and Prevention (CDC).
-Through this project, AIHA has provided targeted technical assistance designed to strengthen blood and transfusion services based on local needs and priorities.
+AIHA implemented a PEPFAR project to improve access to a safe supply of blood in selected countries in Asia and Eurasia (Cambodia, Kazakhstan, Kyrgyzstan, Tajikistan, and Ukraine) from 2012 until 2018 with funding from the US Centers for Disease Control and Prevention (CDC).
+Through this project, AIHA provided targeted technical assistance designed to strengthen blood and transfusion services based on local needs and priorities.

 Social Welfare Workforce Capacity Building in Support of USAID OVC Projects in Nigeria and Zambia

-Through a Social Welfare Workforce Strengthening Initiative implemented through the HIV/AIDS Twinning Center, AIHA is providing technical assistance under three USAID-supported projects in sub-Saharan Africa: STEER and SMILE in Nigeria and Zambia Rising in Zambia.
-While each project differs, AIHA’s role is focused on developing in-country capacity to train and provide ongoing for community-based para social workers to improve access to care and support services for orphans and vulnerable children and families.
+Through a Social Welfare Workforce Strengthening Initiative, AIHA provided technical assistance under three USAID-supported projects in sub-Saharan Africa: STEER and SMILE in Nigeria and Zambia Rising in Zambia.
+While each project differs, AIHA’s role focused on developing in-country capacity to train and provide ongoing for community-based para social workers to improve access to care and support services for orphans and vulnerable children and families.

 Regional Knowledge Hub for the Care and Treatment of HIV/AIDS in Eurasia